trentbrooks/ofxTouchGUI/README.md

 Includes slider, dropdown list, button/image button, toggle button, text/title fields, input text (ios only atm), and general variables.
 All items can be custom positioned/sized on creation.
 Colours, fonts, etc can be changed.
 Settings can be saved to XML.
 Values can be sent via OSC.

+Running the ofxTouchGUIExampleIOS on iPhone and the ofxTouchGUIExample on desktop simultaneously will result in a synced GUI.
+Just enter the correct ip address in each project.

-Ubuntu and windows user's will need to rename the file's from .mm to .cpp.
+Ubuntu and windows user's will need to rename the file's from .mm to .cpp, or just use the project generator to when creating project with ofxTouchGUI.

 ## Sample usage ##
 	// setup